Expert Criminal Defence Solicitors for Theft, Burglary and Robbery Offences

 - assault whilst possessing a weapon.

 Seek legal advice at the earliest possible stage about how to approach the record of interview.
-Early legal advice can also assess the strengths and weaknesses in the case.
+Early legal advice can also assess the strengths and weaknesses in the case, helping you to avoid the maximum penalty for this offence – 25 years imprisonment.

 In large-scale fraud cases, the prosecution case will often rely on a paper trail of bank documents and other financial instruments.
 These are complex matters that require careful attention to detail.
 Our solicitors have significant experience in analysing the brief of evidence.
 We work closely with barristers experienced in the field.